 Finally, from a practical and political perspective, choosing an extended enterprise LMS independent of HR or L&D is often easier than pursuing a one-LMS-for-all solution.

-Five years after publishing my original post, I still hear that same question on a regular basis.
+Years after publishing my original post, I still hear that same question on a regular basis.
 And even though my answer remains the same, my perspective is much different.
 After all, some things have changed considerably:

 • Extended enterprise learning is no longer a novel idea.
 Organizations of every size in every industry are proving that you can gain and sustain a competitive advantage by educating customers, channel partners, franchisees, developers, contractors and other external audiences.